15 Jan Change a Habit in the New Year

 Change a Current Habit

 Think hard about the habit you’d like to change or develop, and understand what steps you will need to take to change it.
-For example, say you’d like to feel less stressed in 2015.
+For example, say you’d like to feel less stressed in the new year.
 Consider what you typically feel when you’re stressed out.
 Why do you want to change?
 Chronologue these emotions and physical symptoms.
 When you’re feeling stressed, does your stomach tighten up?
 Do you lash out at those you love most?
 Being aware of these symptoms allows you to have a better handle on your emotions as they’re happening.

 You’ve heard that Rome wasn’t built in a day, the same is true for habits.
-The reason they’re often so daunting is because we’re setting a year’s worth of expectation all at once.
+The reason they’re often so daunting is because we’re setting a year’s worth of expectations all at once.
 Say to yourself, this week I will try this exercise when I get stressed out.
 If it doesn’t work, try a different exercise next week.
 Each week, reevaluate where you are in your overarching goal.
 Once you’ve made one step, take another.
 Changing an old habit is a marathon, not a sprint.

 Make a New Habit